 Harry Potter

 In our literary criticism of the series, we will examine how the books build upon and transform common literary tropes in order to question whether Rowling has produced something new or a reproduction.
-We will analyze Rowling’s textual treatment of race, class and gender, and place the books in the historical context of British literature and British colonialism.
+We will analyze Rowling’s textual treatment of race, class, and gender, and place the books in the historical context of British literature and British colonialism.
 And we will examine broadly how the books have influenced society and culture in the late 20th century and beyond.
 For instance, are the books fundamentally progressive or do they reinforce Western cultural norms?
-How are the books received and, at times, transformed outside of the U.S. and Britain?
+How do the books influence readers, and how have readers transformed interpretations of the books through their own influence?
 Have the meaning and cultural impact of the books changed as they have become increasingly franchised?

 Throughout the class, we will discuss J.K.
 Rowling’s apparent desire to be the sole arbiter of how the books should be interpreted, as well as her personal statements made online regarding the transgender community.
 Through this discussion we will attempt to answer the question: can an artistic product be separated from its creator?
 And if it can, should it?